 Qu’s David C. Japha told the Denver Post the decision represents a victory for Zen Magnets and all small businesses, especially since, to his knowledge, a circuit court hasn’t overturned a CPSC ruling since 1983.

 Although Zen Magnets won the war, they did lose a $10,000 battle.

 The now overturned CPSC ban on magnet sets went into effect in 2014.
-And when Zen Magnets continued to sell the recalled magnets into 2015, the CPSC filed a different suit, which Zen Magnets ultimately lost.
+And when Zen Magnets continued to magnets they had purchased from competitor Magnicube, which were recalled, the CPSC filed a different suit, which Zen Magnets ultimately lost.

 “Selling potentially dangerous products that another company had recalled put consumers at risk,” Principal Deputy Assistant Attorney General Benjamin C. Mizer, head of the Justice Department’s Civil Division said in a statement.
 “The civil penalty imposed by the district court indicates that violations like this will not be taken lightly.”

 Zen Magnets has until March 15, 2017, to pay the $10,000 penalty.